-Part 161 Study.
+- 1. Part 161 Study.
 By April of 2005, LAWA shall have completed a Contract Award Process for a study on the feasibility of implementing the LAX Proposed Restriction (the "Part 161 Study").
 Within 90 days of the contract award, the contract will have commenced.
 LAWA shall require that the Part 161 Study meet the relevant requirements of 14 C.F.R.
-Part 161, and that the entity performing the Study provide annual reports to LAWA on study progress and findings"...

-- 2. Record of Eastbound Departures.
+Part 161, and that the entity performing the Study provide annual reports to LAWA on study progress and findings"... - 2.
+Record of Eastbound Departures.
 LAWA shall maintain a record of all nighttime eastbound departures during Over-Ocean Operations and Westerly Operations.

-This record shall be made available to the public on the LAWA website and shall be updated monthly. - 3.
-Community Response Program.
+This record shall be made available to the public on the LAWA website and shall be updated monthly.

+3. Community Response Program.
 LAWA shall operate a community response program through which the public may report nighttime flights in the areas east of LAX.
 LAWA shall maintain a record of all individual reports, and shall prepare annual reports documenting individual reports, including records of airline, flight, date, and time of each reported flight, where possible.
 All records of reports, excluding the reporting individual's name and address, shall be maintained as public records and posted on the LAWA website."

-The Part 161 Study process encompasses three general elements including: (1) data collection and analysis to justify the LAX Proposed Restriction; (2) evaluation and explanation of the legal, environmental, and economic impacts of the proposed restriction; and (3) preparation and submittal to the FAA of the required reports and application materials.
+The Part 161 Study process encompassed three general elements including: (1) data collection and analysis to justify the LAX Proposed Restriction; (2) evaluation and explanation of the legal, environmental, and economic impacts of the proposed restriction; and (3) preparation and submittal to the FAA of the required reports and application materials.
 LAWA began the Part 161 Study in June 2005.
+In May 2014, LAWA submitted the final application to impose a runway use restriction at LAX.
+On June 10, 2014, the FAA submitted a letter to LAWA indicating that LAWA's application was determined to be administratively complete.
+On November 8, 2014, the FAA formally rejected LAWA's application.
+See the 2014 CBA Annual Report for a more complete accounting of these efforts.